afetit/fetal-mri-segmentation/README.md

 ---
 ### Requirements

+You will need:

-DeepMedic v0.70
+* DeepMedic v0.70

-Tensorflow
+* Tensorflow

-CUDA
+* A CUDA version compatible with your GPU

-Python 3
+* Python 3

-NiBabel, Numpy, Scipy
+* NiBabel, Numpy, Scipy

 ---
 ### Running the system manually